 ▶ Invisible Scan for Protecting Against Scan-Based Attacks

-◾Developing a novel scan-protection architecture and corresponding design methodology for protecting the scan chain against reverse engineering attacks utilizing state-space obfuscation approach.
+◾ Developed a novel scan-protection architecture and corresponding design methodology for protecting the scan chain against reverse engineering attacks utilizing state space obfuscation approach.

-◾ Evaluating fault coverage after incorporating InvisibleScan on the open-source benchmarks and analyzing performance and security protection against scan-based confidentiality and RE attacks.
+◾ Evaluated fault coverage after incorporating InvisibleScan on the open-source benchmarks and analyzing performance and security protection against scan-based confidentiality and RE attacks.

 ◾"Mitigating Fault Attack Vulnerabilities in Block Ciphers through automated insertion of Fault Tolerant Techniques", M.Tech Thesis (2020)